petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

    :lines: 8-18
 ```

-The Organization's Postal Addresses are returned in the JSON response.
+The organization's postal addresses are returned in the JSON response.

 ## Get Postal Addresses from User

-Get a list of Postal Addresses from a User with the following cURL or Java command.
-Replace `1234` with the User's ID.
+Get a list of postal addresses from a user with the following cURL or Java command.
+Replace `1234` with the user's ID.

 ### PostalAddresses_GET_FromUser.sh